 What would McDonald’s logo be like if the arches weren’t golden (like their french fries)?
 Or Tiffany didn’t create their own iconic blue?
 Fun fact: that blue has been trademarked into its own Pantone color, 1837, named for the year Tiffany was founded.

-When I start a logo/branding/identity project I tell my clients that studies have shown that a consumer’s decision to purchase products can range from 60 – 80 percent based on the product’s color.
+When I start a logo/business branding/identity project I tell my clients that studies have shown that a consumer’s decision to purchase products can range from 60 – 80 percent based on the product’s color.

 It’s important to understand the psychology behind your color choice as you might be unwittingly hurting your brand.
 To get a little deeper dive, check out this article for a more detailed breakdown of what each color signals to your audience and even a fun color emotion chart.

-If you are unsure about what your colors are signaling to your audience, and whether it’s right for your brand, let’s chat about if you are right on track, or need a color overhaul.
+If you are unsure about what your colors are signaling to your audience, and whether it’s right for your business brand, let’s chat about if you are right on track, or need a color overhaul.